Orders

 Via subscription management

-Via reorder (requires stock management)
+Via reordering (requires stock management)

 Sales orders

-1: Send an offer
+1: Send a quote

-➡️ Learn more about offers
+➡️ Read more about quotes

 2: Send an order confirmation

-This step is only relevant if it is part of your normal business process to use order confirmations.
+This step is only relevant if it is part of your normal business procedure to use order confirmations.
 Before sending an order confirmation, you can add a delivery address and delivery note on the Delivery tab.

 Select Create order confirmation in the order menu.
-Here you can choose whether the document should be printed or sent via email.
+Here you can choose whether the document should be printed or sent by email.
 You can also choose to confirm only part of the order by selecting Partial order confirmation.

 3: Create delivery (stock management only)